 - FastConnect public peering

 - Private access paths by way of the VCN's DRG and service gateway:

 Your edge device receives route advertisements from the DRG and possibly from routers over public paths.
 Most of the routes for Oracle services that the DRG advertises have a longer prefix (they are more specific) than the routes for Oracle services that are advertised over the public access paths.
 Therefore, if you set up your network with both public access and private access to Oracle services, you must configure your edge device to prefer the private access path to the DRG for traffic traveling from the on-premises network to Oracle services.
 This ensures a consistent path for all your access to Oracle services.

 For a list of the public IP ranges advertised over FastConnect public peering, see FastConnect Public Peering Advertised Routes.

-For a list of the regional public IP ranges advertised over the private paths (for a VCN with a service gateway), see Public IP Address Ranges for the Oracle Services Network (Service Gateway).
+For a list of the regional public IP ranges advertised over the private paths (for a VCN with a service gateway), see Public IP Addresses for VCNs and the Oracle Services Network.